jesusprz24/PWA-challenge/README.md

 - License

 # Description
+This text editor can be used when the user is connected or not connected to the internet.

 # Installation
 In order to install this applicaton you will need to have Node.js on your local machine.